mrsanthosh84/SuncropAssignment1-FrontEnd/README.md

 - For testing run `yarn test`

 ### `Screenshot`
-Attached all pages of screens in the screenshot folder
+Attached all pages of screen in the screenshot folder

 ### `Run the Application`
 Need to make sure your backend code run first before running an application (http://localhost:3000)